mascaldotfr/CoRT/collect/README.md

 ## Data exploitation

-A simple python exploit code can be found at [exploit.py](exploit.py) in this directory.
-It is supposedly simple enough to understand.

 Note that this requires accessing the trainerdata sets on this repository, because your exploitation code will require to sideload them.